pivotal-cf/docs-pks/console-deploy-wizard.hbs.md

     By default, the management console sets the high availability (HA) mode of the tier 0 router to active-standby.
 You can optionally activate active-active mode on the tier 0 router, so that all NAT configuration moves from the tier 0 to the tier 1 router.

     ![Automated NAT Deployment network configuration](images/console/automatednat-network.png)
-1. Enter information about the network resources for the Tanzu Kubernetes Grid Integrated Edition deployment to use.
+1. Enter information about the network resources for the {{  vars.product }} deployment to use.
-	* **Deployment CIDR**: Enter a CIDR range to use for Tanzu Kubernetes Grid Integrated Edition components, for example 10.192.182.1/22.
+	* **Deployment CIDR**: Enter a CIDR range to use for {{  vars.product }} components, for example 10.192.182.1/22.
-	* **Deployment DNS**: Enter the IP address of the DNS server to use for deploying Tanzu Kubernetes Grid Integrated Edition components, for example 192.168.111.155.
+	* **Deployment DNS**: Enter the IP address of the DNS server to use for deploying {{  vars.product }} components, for example 192.168.111.155.
 	* **NTP Server**: Enter the IP address of an NTP server.
 	* **Pod IP Block CIDR**: Enter a CIDR range to use for pods, with a maximum suffix of 24.
 For example 11.192.183.1/22.
 	* **Node IP Block CIDR**: Enter a CIDR range to use for nodes, with a maximum suffix of 22.
 For example 11.192.184.1/22.
 	* **Nodes DNS**: Enter the Domain Name Server used by the Kubernetes nodes.
 	* **Deployment Network Reserved IP Range**: Optionally enter a range of IP addresses in the **From** and **To** text boxes.
 No VMs are deployed in this range.
 You cannot modify reserved IP ranges after the initial deployment.
-You can specify additional reserved IP ranges by editing the YAML configuration for your deployment before you deploy it in [Step 10: Generate Configuration File and Deploy Tanzu Kubernetes Grid Integrated Edition](#deploy).
+You can specify additional reserved IP ranges by editing the YAML configuration for your deployment before you deploy it in [Step 10: Generate Configuration File and Deploy {{  vars.product }}](#deploy).
 	* **Usable range of floating IPs**: Enter the floating IP range, for example **From** 192.168.160.100 **To** 192.168.160.199.
 Click **Add Range** to add more IP ranges.

     ![Automated NAT Deployment network resources configuration](images/console/automatednat-network-resources.png)
 1. Optionally activate **Manage certificates manually for NSX** if NSX Manager uses a custom CA certificate.

-    <p class="note"><strong>Important</strong>: If VMware NSX uses custom certificates and you do not provide the CA certificate for NSX Manager, Tanzu Kubernetes Grid Integrated Edition Management Console automatically generates one and registers it with NSX Manager.
+    <p class="note"><strong>Important</strong>: If VMware NSX uses custom certificates and you do not provide the CA certificate for NSX Manager, {{  vars.product }} Management Console automatically generates one and registers it with NSX Manager.
 This can cause other services that are integrated with NSX Manager not to function correctly.
 If you have manually deployed TKGI instances to the same data center as the one to which you are deploying this instance, you must select <b>Manage certificates manually for NSX</b> and enter the current NSX manager CA certificate.</p>

     Enter the contents of the CA certificate in the **NSX Manager CA Cert** text box: